Guidelines for Regionalized Administration of Exams

 Protocols for Off-site Administration of Master Beekeeper Exams, Certified Level Adopted 31 Jan 2012; revised: 5 Mar 2012, 6 Aug 2015, 18 May 2016 Suspended 16 May 2019; Revised in beta 27 Jan 2021

 The Program administrators have developed guidelines for off-site administration of exams at the Certified level.
-The plan depends on the cooperation of local bee clubs to offer training, administer the exams, protect the integrity of exams and the grading process and submit student scores to professor Delaplane.
-Upon receipt of the required documents, Delaplane's office will mail signed certificates to the successful candidates.
+The plan depends on the cooperation of local bee clubs to offer training, administer the exams, protect the integrity of exams and the grading process and submit student scores to professor Berry.
+Upon receipt of the required documents, Berry will mail signed certificates to the successful candidates.
 Essentially, the local club is deputized to train and examine candidates on behalf of the program administrators.
-Beekeepers achieving the Certified rank this way will, after the standard 12-month wait time, quality to pursue the Journeyman and higher ranks at the annual Young Harris Institute.
+Beekeepers achieving the Certified rank this way will, after the standard 12-month wait time, quality to pursue the Journeyman and higher ranks at future meetings.

 Effective 2016, the program began requiring recipients of the entry level rank, Certified, to have at least one year's prior experience keeping bees.
 The practical exam includes an affidavit form to be filled out and singed by the student and examiner.
-The program was suspended in 2019 and reinstated for a beta trial year in 2021.
+The program was suspended in 2019 and reinstated in 2021.

 It is our hope that off-site testing will broaden the impact of the Georgia Mater Beekeeper Program throughout the state and region, relieve pressure at the annual Institute and strengthen local bee clubs by expanding the services they can offer their members and community.
 The next two sections give a roadmap for clubs interested in pursuing this member service.